AndrewFromMelbourne/raspidmx/README.md

 programs can be used as a starting point for anyone wanting to make use of DispmanX.

-The programs demonstrate layers with the following types: RGB565 (16 bit), RGB888 (24 bit), RGBA16 (16 bit with transparency) and RGBA32
+The programs demonstrate layers with the following types: 4BPP (4 bit indexed), 8BPP (8 bit indexed), RGB565 (16 bit), RGB888 (24 bit), RGBA16
-(32 bit with transparency)
+(16 bit with transparency) and RGBA32 (32 bit with transparency)

 test_pattern
 ------------